 - We employed our own qualified sports coach to teach P.E to the children and to help with the physical development of our Foundation Stage children.

-- We increased the number of extra-curricular sports clubs as breakfast and after school clubs which we subsidise – these include activities such as fencing, multi-sports, street dance and mini-Olympics.
+- We increased the number of extra-curricular sports clubs (18 in total) as breakfast and after school clubs which we subsidise – these include activities such as fencing, multi-sports, street dance and mini-Olympics.
 We employed specialist qualified sports coaches from Premier Sports to run these clubs.

-- We set up sports competitions and events between schools and use funding to release staff for these events.
+- We set up sports competitions and events between schools.

 - We procured expert advice and quality-assured professional training from the Premier Sports specialist team.

 - Our total spend exceeded the allocation.
-The impact has been apparent in the increasing number of children taking part in extra-curricular sports clubs and the children’s progress in P.E skills through the use of qualified sports coaches.
-In the last school year 344 children attended an extra curricular sports club.
-This was a significant increase on previous years.
+The impact has been apparent in increasing the number of children taking part in extra-curricular sports clubs and the children’s progress in P.E skills through the use of qualified sports coaches.
+In the last school year 53% of pupils have attended an extra curricular school sports club and 37.5% of Upper Key Stage 2 pupils have represented the school.
+This was a significant impact on previous years.